 We never like to hear that we’ve let a customer down and always want you to get in touch to let us know what’s happened.

-Our customer care team will carry out a review and get back to you within 10 working days to let you know the outcome.
-There may be occasions where we need to chat through your case with you face to face.
-Where possible, we will try to arrange a visit.
+Our specialist customer care team will carry out a full review and get back to you within 10 working days to let you know the outcome.
+There may even be times where it would be better to chat through your case face to face.

 If we’ve reviewed your case, but you still think we could have done more to help, or if we haven't been able to sort things out within 8 weeks, we will let you know that you can get in touch with the Consumer Council for Water who will help resolve the issue where they can.